Stunkymonkey/nautilus-open-any-terminal/README.md

 ## Supported Terminal-Emulators

-Right now the plugin is limited to only a few terminal-emulators.
+Right now the plugin is limited to these terminal-emulators.
 If one is missing please open an issue.

 - `alacritty`
 - `cool-retro-term`
 - `deepin-terminal`
 - `gnome-terminal`
+- `hyper`
 - `kitty`
 - `konsole`
 - `mate-terminal`